 One of the main things that draws people to teaching in Eastern Europe is the low cost of living and the slightly easier to obtain work visas.
 Your salary in Eastern Europe will be reasonable, allowing you to live comfortably as a local while still being able to put money away in your bank each month.

-Western Europe offers such a mix of wonderful countries that choosing where to teach can be extremely hard.
+Western Europe offers such a mix of wonderful countries that choosing where to teach can be extremely difficult.

 There’s a downside to Western Europe though (a pretty big one!): it’s really, really pricey.
 The upside is that your wages will reflect this.
 You can certainly expect a higher salary than any you’d get in Eastern Europe, but your money will need to stretch a lot further and it's not likely that you'll put away too much in the bank.
 You might not earn enough to save as much as you could in Eastern Europe but you’ll certainly earn enough to live comfortably.

-Hint: The more experience you have the higher your pay will be, so stick around for a bit and you could find yourself earning a very decent salary indeed.
+Tip: The more experience you have the higher your pay will be, so stick around for a bit and you could find yourself earning a very decent salary indeed.

 Scandinavia / Northern Europe

-Not to mention, Sweden and Norway in particular have work visas specifically for young people who want to be an au pair.
+If you're up for spending a little bit more money (but living in some of the most beautiful and comfortable cities in the world), then your job search may take you to Europe's more northern parts.
+Not to mention, Sweden and Norway, in particular, have work visas specifically for young people who want to be an au pair.
 It's not quite your typical classroom teaching job, but it will very likely include teaching your kids some English.